-Optional: To assess tibial slope prior to performing the tibial resection, place the Alignment Handle into the slot feature of the Tibial Cutting Block, and insert the Alignment Rod.
+Optional: To assess long leg alignment, place the Alignment Handle into the Slot Feature of the Cutting Block, and insert the Alignment Rod.
 Alignment can be checked by ensuring that the Alignment Rod remains parallel with the tibial axis.

-A second Alignment Rod may be inserted through the Alignment Handle in the M/L plane to help ensure that the tibia is not cut in Varus or Valgus.
+In addition, a second Alignment Rod may be inserted through the Alignment Handle in the M/L plane to help ensure that the tibia is not cut in Varus or Valgus.